-Knowledge in risk management (for example gained in the Bachelor programme) are an advantage.
+Knowledge in risk management (for example gained in the Bachelor programme) is an advantage.

 It is only possible to choose the course Enterprise Risk Management [26326] if it was not attended in the Bachelor programme.
+It is only possible to choose the course International Risk Transfer [26353] if it was not attended in the Bachelor programme.
 Good complements to this module are as well the engineering science modules Understanding and Prediction of Disasters I [WI4INTER1] and Safety Science I [WI4INTER4].